elabftw/elabftw/README.md

 # Description
 eLabFTW is an electronic lab notebook manager for research teams.
-It also features a database where you can store any kind of objects.
+It also features a database where you can store any kind of objects (think antibodies, plasmids, cell lines, boxes, _etc_…)
 It is accessed _via_ the browser by the users.
 Several research teams can be hosted on the same install.

 Tired of that shared excel file for your antibodies or plasmids ?
 Want to be able to search in your past experiments as easily as you'd do it on google ?
+Want an electronic lab notebook that let's you timestamp legally your experiments ?
 Then you are at the right place !

 * [Official website](http://www.elabftw.net)